We started a book club! Each week we host a Twitter chat on Thursdays to discuss a chapter of Docs for Developers.

 This post is a recap of the chat and a place to continue the conversation.

-What docs or learning platforms have particularly good code samples?
+What docs have particularly good examples of visual content?

 What do you like about them?